KunVinn/CTM-Clock/README.md

 - **Seasonal pages.** 立春 / 立夏 / 立秋 / 立冬 etc. — 24 节气 pages with seasonal eating, sleeping, and qigong recommendations.
 Auto-highlight the current solar term in the sidebar.
 - **A meridian-tracing trainer.** Interactive SVG body where the user can trace each meridian's path from start to end, with the verses (歌诀) revealing one line at a time as confirmation.
 - **Audio of the verses being read.** Each meridian's 歌诀 spoken aloud (Mandarin pinyin), so memory study can include listening.
+- **Practitioner photos.** The directory schema already supports a `photo` field; right now the bundled example uses a letter-initial placeholder.
+Real photos make the directory feel much more inviting.

 ### Lower-priority / experimental